lzim/mtl/session06/s06_facilitator/mtl_session06_say.md

       + As the *Return to Visit Interval* increases the *Booking Rate* decreases, you can tell this by the negative sign at the end of the light blue arrow leading from RVI to Booking Rate.
 Thus, the balancing loop is *Appointment Backlog Extends Return Visit Interval* is complete.

-**MEASUREMENT-BASED STEPPED CARE FOR SUICIDE PREVENTION SYSTEMS STORY** - Higher Care Quality Improves Recovery
+**MEASUREMENT-BASED STEPPED CARE AND SUICIDE PREVENTION SYSTEMS STORY** - Higher Care Quality Improves Recovery

  + Starting with *Patient Load*, which is [CLICK ON I TEXT AND READ], one way that increasing patient load influences the team is the effect on care quality.
 If the team has fewer patients than they can effectively treat, then the effect on quality decreases, and the care quality delivered to patients increases.